All about me

 As well buying books and researching online, I was therefore able to get

-out and about in the community to meet and communicate with real people who
+out and about into the community to meet and communicate with real people who

 genuinely live the life and walk the talk.